bioinfoUQAM/Caribou/README.md

 main.py Caribou/eval_configs/test.ini
 ```

-Description for each variable can be found in the wiki https://github.com/bioinfoUQAM/Caribou/wiki
+Description for each variable can be found in the [wiki](https://github.com/bioinfoUQAM/Caribou/wiki/Configuration-file).